-Brick Lane Market
+Visiting Brick Lane Market on a Sunday

 You will find the best parts near the elevated railway tracks, squeezed between two building sites and the new overground station.
 This is where the real flea market is, selling old paintings, radios, TVs and DVDs – pretty much all you can think of.

 It is a great place to wonder around and spend the day.
 If you get hungry you can buy food from all over the world.
 There are stalls and also brick and mortar shops.
 They sell everything from beef bagels to freshly squeezed fruit juices, burgers and cakes all within a 10 minute radius.

 Nowadays it is becoming a trendy go-to place so prices have gone up.
-In most places the food is a bit overpriced – £3.5 for a cupcake?
+In most places the food is a bit overpriced – £3.50 for a cupcake?
 I wonder what they make that cupcake of?
-A fruit juice is £3.5 and a pancake is a fiver?
+A fruit juice is £3.50 and a pancake is a fiver?
 If you are a tourist it’s OK but not some place I would visit every day.

 The London Museum of Immigration and Diversity in Spitalfield Synagogue is also nearby here which I would recommend visiting when it is open.